hilmanski/freeStuffDev/readme.md

 2. What is not suitable on this site:
    - We're not accepting language/framework specific tools.
    - Link to "part of specific tools" for example "themes for hugo"
-   - Library for a certain framework/language, any Javascript library is not acceptable.
-There's a better place for it
+   - Library for a certain framework/language, (e.g. Javascript library).
    - Link to Documentation or Forum of a certain tool

+They're great but there are more suitable place for those tools.

 ## Contribute
 Want to add new stuff?